aantron/luv/README.md

 portable, but it is likely there are minor bugs and oversights, due to a lack of testing on Windows.
 This is to be fixed in the near future :)

-Also, the build system will eventually build the vendored libuv automatically, so you won't have to run a separate `make libuv` command.

 <br/>